ESAHome

 Journey

-When approaching Mercury in 2020, the transfer module will be separated and the composite spacecraft will use rocket engines and a technique called 'weak stability boundary capture’ to bring it into polar orbit around the planet.
+When approaching Mercury in late 2026, the transfer module will be separated and the composite spacecraft will use rocket engines and a technique called 'weak stability boundary capture’ to bring it into polar orbit around the planet.
 When the MMO orbit is reached, the MPO will separate and lower its altitude to its own operational orbit.
 Observations from orbit will be taken for at least one Earth year with the possibility of an extension.

 History